chunguscodes/virtfusion-live-migrate/README.md

 ### Prerequisites

 - **jq:** The script utilizes `jq` for JSON processing.
 - **VirtFusion CLI:** The VirtFusion CLI tool `vfcli-ctrl` should be available.
-Please note Live Migration is only currently available on the VirtFusion TESTING branch.
+Please note this script should only be run on a VirtFusion master server.

 ### Required Parameters